jennnia/Simple-Python-Ransomware-Script/README.md

 Simple Command Execution: The server can send arbitrary commands to be executed on the client machine, with results returned to the attacker.

-Base64 Encoded & Obfuscated Version: Includes an obfuscated, base64-encoded variant for testing and evading detection.
+Base64 & Garbage Data Version: Client side code has been obfuscated with unnecessary variables, misleading function names, and random garbage data to make it harder to detect while Server side code was encoded using base64 encoding.

 ❗️Note: These scripts are intended only for educational purposes to understand how malware works.
 Don't misuse them for malicious purposes.